-by their gender, the color of their clothes, and other attributes" [31, 124].
+a security startup that provides cloud-based security cameras with face recognition.
+This gave the attackers access to cameras that "are capable of identifying particular people across time by detecting their faces, and are also capable of filtering individuals by their gender, the color of their clothes, and other attributes" [34, 135].
 These operational security mistakes are not unique to or exacerbated by AI technologies, even though the AI-enabled products and services that are hacked afford attackers access to compromised data that would otherwise not be accessible.
 We did, however, find instances in which the capabilities and/or data requirements of AI technologies directly exacerbated insecurity risks (5/17).

 Sometimes AI technology can compromise end-user privacy in order to enable AI utility.
 For example, Allo, a messaging app that Google first launched in 2017, included an AI virtual assistant and automatic replies.
-The messenger was not end-to-end encrypted, allowing for AI models developed by Google to "read" users' chat content and personalize services for them [41].
+The messenger was not end-to-end encrypted, allowing for AI models developed by Google to "read" users' chat content and personalize services for them [47].

 We also found cases where AI technologies unexpectedly reveal the personal data on which they were trained.
-For example, Lee Luda, a chatbot trained on real-world text conversations, was found to expose the names, nicknames, and home addresses of the users whose data on which it was trained [57].
-Similarly, services that use generative AI models to create realistic but fake human faces, have been shown to be able to reconstruct the raw personal data on which the models were trained [136].
+For example, Lee Luda, a chatbot trained on real-world text conversations, was found to expose the names, nicknames, and home addresses of the users whose data on which it was trained [63].
+Similarly, services that use generative AI models to create realistic but fake human faces, have been shown to be able to reconstruct the raw personal data on which the models were trained [147].

 Additional vulnerabilities can be introduced through the infrastructural data requirements entailed by AI technologies.
 For example, converting raw data into training-ready labeled data can require the exposure of raw personal data to human annotators.
 For example, iRobot hired gig workers to annotate audio, photo, and video data captured by their household robots to train AI models.
-However, some of these raw and sensitive photos were leaked online by the gig workers [44].
+However, some of these raw and sensitive photos were leaked online by the gig workers [50].
 Cases like this illustrate how AI can blur the boundary between data processing risks and data dissemination risks - sometimes, the act of processing data through AI requires dissemination.